On quasi-arithmeticity of hyperbolic gluings: Introduction

+For instance, the class of ideal right-angled polyhedra contains an infinite family of {\em antiprisms} $A_n$ with the simplest example being an octahedron $A_3$.
+Let $\D_{2n}$ denote the classical chain link with $2n$ components.
+It is known that its complement $M_n = \mathbb{S}^3 \setminus \D_{2n}$ admits a decomposition into four isometric copies of the ideal right-angled antiprism $A_n$ and that $\pi_1 M_n$ is commensurable with the reflection groups associated to $A_n$.
+Recently, Meyer--Millichap--Trapp \cite{MMT20} and independently Kellerhals \cite{Kel23} showed that the ideal right-angled antiprisms $A_n$ provide a sequence of pairwise incommensurable reflection groups, and proved that the corresponding reflection groups are arithmetic if and only if $n = 3$ or $4$.
+These results imply that $M_n = \mathbb{S}^3 \setminus \D_{2n}$ is an arithmetic hyperbolic $3$-manifold only for the same values: $n=3$ and $n=4$.

-Ideal right-angled antiprisms $A_n$ constitute an especially interesting subclass of ideal hyperbolic right-angled polyhedra.
-In particular, due to the fact that any ideal hyperbolic right-angled polyhedron can be from one of the antiprisms by some number of the so-called {\em edge twist} operations.
-This edge twist operation is illustrated in Figure~\ref{fig:edge-twist}.
-This is a combinatorial operation: we take two disjoint edges belonging to one face, remove them, then add a new vertex and join this vertex with other vertices of the removed edges.
+Ideal right-angled antiprisms $A_n$, $n \geqslant 3$, constitute an especially interesting subclass of ideal hyperbolic right-angled polyhedra also due to the fact that any ideal hyperbolic right-angled polyhedron can be obtained from one of the antiprisms by a series of so-called {\em edge twist} operations, see Vesnin \cite[Theorem 2.14]{Ves17} (cf. Erokhovets \cite[Theorem 9.13]{Er19}).
+This is a combinatorial operation: one takes two disjoint edges belonging to a single face, removes them, then adds a new vertex and joins this vertex with the vertices of the removed edges (see Figure~\ref{fig:edge-twist} where all vertices are four-valent and the edges participating in twisting are red).
 The resulting combinatorial polyhedron can always be realized in $\HH^3$ as an ideal right-angled polyhedron by Andreev's theorem.
-Generally, it is quite hard to say what is the geometry of a constructed polyhedron.

-However, in some certain situations we are able even to say something about arithmeticity of twisted antiprisms.

-\begin{theorem} Let $A_{n,k}$ be an ideal hyperbolic right-angled polyhedron obtained from the antiprism $A_n$ by twisting two edges in one of its $n$-gonal faces such that the there are $k-2$ edges between twisted edges, where $3 \leqslant k \leqslant n/2 + 1$.
-Then $A_{n,k}$ is glued from $A_k$ and $A_{n-k+2}$ along their common ideal triangular face, and it is associated to an arithmetic right-angled reflection group if and only if $n=6$, $k=4$, or $n=4$, $k=3$. \end{theorem}
+Generally, it is quite hard to describe the geometry of the resulting polyhedron and the arithmeticity of the associated reflection group.
+However, in some situations we are even able to decide (quasi-)arithmeticity of twisted antiprisms.
+Let $A_{n,k}$, where $n \geqslant 4$ and $3 \leqslant k \leqslant n/2 + 1$, be an ideal hyperbolic right-angled polyhedron obtained from the antiprism $A_n$ by twisting two edges in one of its $n$-gonal faces such that the there are $k-2$ edges between the two twisted ones.
+Examples of $A_{4,3}$, $A_{6,3}$ and $A_{6,4}$ are presented in Figures~\ref{fig:A4} and~\ref{fig:A6}.

-Recently, Meyer--Millichap--Trapp \cite{MMT20} and Kellerhals \cite{Kel22} showed that the ideal right-angled antiprisms $A_n$ provide a sequence of pairwise incommensurable reflection groups, and proved that the corresponding reflection groups are arithmetic if and only if $n = 3$ or $4$.
-This implies that the complement $M_n = \mathbb{S}^3 \setminus \D_{2n}$ of the classical chain link $\D_{2n}$ is an arithmetic hyperbolic $3$-manifold only for these values of $n$.